auygur/Algorithms/Boosting - LS Classifier/README.md

 #### Part C

-A histogram of the total number of times each training data point was selected by the bootstrap method across all rounds was plotted.
-In other words, sum the histograms of all Bt.
+A histogram of the total number of times each training data point was selected by the bootstrap method across all rounds is plotted.
+In other words, sum the histograms of all B_t below:

 <p align="center">
   <img src="images/partC.JPG"/>